ton-blockchain/docs/docs/howto/pow-givers.md

 > runmethod kf-kkdY_B7p-77TLn2hUhM6QidWrrsl8FYWCIvBMpZKprBtN get_pow_params
 ```

-in the LiteClient console and obtain output like
+in the LiteClient console and obtain an output like

 ``` ...
     arguments:  [ 101616 ]